neajul/Hosthandleiding/content/3-1_installing_linux.md

 There are [[2-2_system|many different Linux distributions]], which all come with advantages and disadvantages.
 There is not really a blanket solution for which system you should choose.
 However, the best way to get into it is to just start, and learn along the way.

 For this guide, we recommend installing [DietPi](https://dietpi.com/).
 Originally developed as an operating system for the Raspberry Pi, it now supports most Single Board Computers, as well as native PCs.
 It's very light-weight, meaning that it doesn't take much space and doesn't use a lot of resources like processing power and RAM, ensuring that it will run fine even on slower machines.
-If you prefer to use another Linux distribution feel free to skip this section and continue at [[3-2_setting_up_ssh]].
+Since we are recommening to use [[0-1_glossary#Docker (software)|docker]], which works a little bit like a small operating system in a box and doesn't have many requirements outside of that, we generally want our operating system to take up as little resources as possible.
+If you prefer to use another Linux distribution, feel free to skip this section and continue at [[3-2_setting_up_ssh]].

 ## 1.1 Installing DietPi

-> ℹ️ Much of this manual is taken from the official [DietPi Install Guide](https://dietpi.com/docs/install/), but it has been edited to accommodate a larger number of users.

 In order to install DietPi you need a few things:

-1. A **working computer** with internet access (from which to prepare the installation)
+1. A **working computer** with internet access (as in: a computer to work from (also one that works)) from which to prepare the installation
-2. An *empty or over-writeable* USB drive of minimum 2 GB capacity (to install from)
-3. A (non-Apple) [[2-1_hardware|target computer]] on which you want to install DietPi.
+2. A (non-Apple*) **target computer** on which you want to install DietPi.
 For this guide, we will also assume that you have access to a screen and a keyboard as well (if you are using an old laptop, the internal screen and keyboard suffice).
+You can read more about hardware choices [here]([[2-1_hardware|target computer]] ).
+3. An *empty* USB drive of minimum 2 GB capacity (to install from)

-> ⚠️ For now, this guide will not include a tutorial on how to install Linux on an old Apple computer.
-You can read more about this [[2-1_hardware#2.2.2a Apple|here]], but the TLDR; is that Apple has made it increasingly difficult to install anything except macOS on their machines.
-If an old Mac is all you got, there are many tutorial such as this one that you can follow and continue at [[3-2_setting_up_ssh]].
+\* For now, this guide will not include a tutorial on how to install Linux on an old Apple computer.
+You can read more about this [[2-1_hardware#2.2.2a Apple|here]], but the *tl;dr;* is that Apple has made it increasingly difficult to install anything except macOS on their machines.
+If an old Mac is all you got, there are many tutorial such as [this](https://linuxnewbieguide.org/how-to-install-linux-on-a-macintosh-computer/) one that you can.
+Ultimately, your choice in operating system should not change the process in the further guides dramatically.

-### Downloading DietPi (SBC)
+### Downloading DietPi for single board coimputers

 There are [many variations](https://dietpi.com/) of DietPi available on the official website, depending on what kind of machine you are planning to install it on.
 There are versions for most common [[0-1_glossary#SBC (Single Board Computer)|SBCs (Single Board Computers)]], which is one of the main advantages of DietPi.
 If you are using an SBC, find the appropriate version of DietPi on their website and download it.